 – Introduced safe parsing for all JSON parsing locations on the frontend.

-Additionally, we added support for .mov and .webm to the backend’s video MIME type detection.
-This now ensures that videos shot on iPhones and native browser formats are processed correctly.
+Additionally, we added support for .mov and .webm MIME types in the backend’s video MIME detection.
+This ensures that videos shot on iPhones and native browser formats are processed correctly.

-When registering patterns from Compose’s thread mode, `asset_folder_id` (image folder reference) and `sample_post` were not being saved to the database.
-This was resolved by adding the two fields to the API route’s insert target.
+When registering patterns from Compose’s thread mode, `asset_folder_id` (for image folder references) and `sample_post` were not being saved to the database.
+We resolved this by adding two fields to the API route’s insert targets.

 3. Fix for Persona Demo Hydration Error

-The issue where recharts’ radar chart crashed during server-side rendering.
-We changed it to use Next.js’s dynamic import with `ssr: false` to ensure rendering only on the client-side.
+The issue of recharts’ radar chart crashing during server-side rendering was addressed.
+We changed it to use Next.js dynamic import with `ssr: false` to ensure rendering only on the client-side.

 This was today’s highlight.
-We transitioned anticode’s communication from “random dev logs” to a strategic content operation with four pillars:
+We transitioned anticode’s communications from a “haphazard dev diary” to strategic content operations with four pillars:

-We completed four patterns, four schedules, Growth Engine setup, and reclassified content categories (seven items) all at once.
+We completed the setup of 4 patterns, 4 schedules, Growth Engine configuration, and reclassification of content categories (7 items) in one go.

-We verified that the mechanism for sharing articles from the Founder Shop with anticode (`shared_with`) functions correctly across all content selection paths in the generation service.
-Shared articles are accessible in `latest`, `random`, and `specific` modes.
+We confirmed that the mechanism for sharing articles from the Founder shop to anticode (`shared_with`) works correctly across all content selection paths of the generation service.
+Shared articles can be accessed in `latest`, `random`, and `specific` modes.

 Commits: 5 (frontend 4 + backend 1)